 My life has played to a soundtrack of the music around me since my earliest memories.
 I can picture Mom cleaning the house when I was a kid in the 1970s.
 Carly Simon played on the console record player the size of a coffin in our wood-panelled basement in LaGrange Park.
 And I shivered through many cold winter mornings at our tiny kitchen table waiting for the car to warm up with a sad song by The Carpenters piping through the radio on top of the fridge.

 I don’t remember the days or the words of my childhood, but I remember the images.
-At least the images that had a song playing in the background when they happened.
+And those images had a song playing in the background.

 – Mike